lugrus2000/bubblecast-video-plugin/readme.txt

 = 1.2.0 =
 * You can now define dimensions of thumbnail and player
-* Recent videos widget can get posts from the current category context
+* New option in Recent videos widget - get posts from the category being shown instead of static predefined category

 == Why do I want video in my blog? ==